A Guide to using Passenger Assistance for the First Time

 When you hear the word sailor, what kind of person comes to mind?
 When I first heard about a sailing week organised by the Sailing Vision Trust for visually impaired people last year, I imagined sailing as a physically demanding, highly visual, and inaccessible sport.
 I thought about the challenges: moving around the boat, steering it, and navigating safely.
 It felt impossible for someone blind like me.
 But I still wanted to give it a go, and I soon discovered how wrong my first impression was.
 Taking the first step into the unknown I first came [...]

-Meta Glasses – are they worth it?
+Are Meta Glasses worth it?

 Hey Meta - these glasses have changed everything As a gadget girlie, I love anything AI-driven.
 So when I recently found out about Meta glasses, I knew I had to try them.
 What I didn't realise was just how much they were about to change my life.
 They have transformed my independence, allowing me to do things I never thought I would be able to do without sighted assistance.
 And so I figured I would share my experiences in this post for Blindness Awareness Month.
 What are Meta Smart Glasses?
-Created by Meta (the same company that [...]
+Created by Meta (the same company that owns [...]